 Angela co-wrote ‘Practical Education Law’, an Education Law text published by the Law Society in 2005.
 She co-writes regular Education Law updates for Legal Action Group and has written articles for legal journals, including New Law Journal and Education Law Journal.

-She is the Secretary of the Education Law Practitioners’ Group which spearheads responses to government consultations on education law and legal aid issues.
-She is also a member of the Law Society’s Human Rights Committee and an expert panel member of the Strategic Legal Fund for Vulnerable Young Migrants.
+Angela is a member of the Law Society’s Human Rights Committee and an expert panel member of the Strategic Legal Fund for Vulnerable Migrants.